AlanMarshall/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 #   or on remote system   http://<ip addr>
 # Click Login, then Manage API Keys, create a key and secret.

-# Insert key and secret
+# insert key and secret
 sudo vi /etc/openqa/client.conf

 [localhost]